Early College Models Morph, But Keep Their Edge

 Nancy Hoffman is vice president and senior advisor at JFF, where she leads the Regional/State Youth Career Pathways Systems team.

-Over a decade ago, the Gates Foundation, still new to education reform, asked Jobs for the Future to take on a risky and ambitious venture: to lead a national partnership to create accelerated high schools for struggling low-income students.
+Over a decade ago, the Gates Foundation, still new to education reform, asked JFF to take on a risky and ambitious venture: to lead a national partnership to create accelerated high schools for struggling low-income students.

 The start provoked skepticism from school reformers of all persuasions.
 These early college high schools were designed to take young people who were working below grade level and enable them to graduate with not only a diploma, but also a two-year college degree.
 Would this be another idealistic—but ultimately unrealistic—reform plan?